Why Supervision?

 • offer guidance and appropriate challenge

-I’m based in Greater Manchester, providing supervision online to counsellors working with adults.
+I’m based in Greater Manchester, providing predominantly remote (video or telephone) supervision to counsellors working with adults.
+If face-to-face supervision is required, please contact me to discuss this.

-I have decided upon costs based on my experience, time, running costs (including Supervision of Supervision, PLI insurance) proportional, Zoom subscription, ICO) and my stage of training in supervision.
+I have decided upon costs based on my experience, time, running costs (including Supervision of Supervision, PLI insurance, Zoom subscription, ICO) and my level of experience as a counsellor and supervisor.

 I find it very satisfying when I can be real, when I can be close to whatever it is that is going on within me.